-The CDC has just issued a warning about the new Chronic Wasting Disease, or ‘zombie deer disease’.
+The CDC is issuing updated warnings about the spread of Chronic Wasting Disease, or ‘zombie deer disease’.

-It’s been increasing its spread through populations of wild deer and elk in the midwest and moving toward the East Coast.
+It’s been increasing in populations of wild deer and elk in the midwest and moving toward the East Coast.
 Infection rates are now found to be as high as one in four.

 The disease quickly spreads through the brain and spinal column of infected animals, causing drastic weight loss, drooling, listlessness, aggression, and lack of fear of people, according to the CDC.